DrDrZ95/ManusProject/docs/openmanus_integration.md

-# OpenManus Integration Guide
+# AI-Agent Integration Guide

-This document provides a comprehensive guide for integrating the OpenManus framework with the ai-agent solution, focusing on the Model Context Protocol (MCP) compatibility, agent orchestration, and extensibility points.
+This document provides a comprehensive guide for integrating the AI-Agent framework with the ai-agent solution, focusing on the Model Context Protocol (MCP) compatibility, agent orchestration, and extensibility points.

-## Introduction to OpenManus
+## Introduction to AI-Agent

-OpenManus is an open-source framework for building general AI agents, designed to provide similar functionality to proprietary agent systems.
+AI-Agent is an open-source framework for building general AI agents, designed to provide similar functionality to proprietary agent systems.
 It offers a flexible architecture for creating, configuring, and deploying AI agents with various capabilities, including:

 - Tool-based agent interactions
 - Model Context Protocol (MCP) integration